NZAEE Submission on Proposal to Replace NCEA

 Consultation process concerns:

 We are deeply uncomfortable with the current process to seek feedback on a new assessment system for secondary schools and kura kaupapa without first having access to the new senior curriculum.
-Without a confirmed list of senior subjects (general and VET) and more details about the new senior curriculum we can’t comment accurately on many of the proposed changes.
-We believe the current consultation should be paused and/or extended to include a much longer timeframe and more meaningful engagement with the sector, community, young people and tangata whenua.
+Although we now have a confirmed list of senior subjects, we will not see drafts of the new senior curriculum until Term One next year, so we can’t comment accurately on many of the proposed changes.
+We believe the current consultation should be extended to include a longer timeframe, with more meaningful engagement with the sector, young people and tangata whenua.

-Despite this overarching concern, we have chosen to take the opportunity to send our feedback and emphasise three key points that relate not only to this NCEA consultation but also to the wider approach being taken to refresh the New Zealand Curriculum and Te Mārautanga o Aotearoa.
+Despite these overarching concerns, we have chosen to take the opportunity to send our feedback and emphasise three key points that relate not only to this NCEA consultation but also to the wider approach being taken to refresh the New Zealand Curriculum and Te Mārautanga o Aotearoa.

 1. Honouring Te Tiriti o Waitangi